ExtractGPT: Exploring the Potential of Large Language Models for Product Attribute Value Extraction: Using Training Data

 \section{Using Training Data}

-In this section, we evaluate a scenario where training data is available.
-This training data is used for (i) extracting attribute values for the attribute representations discussed in Section \ref{sub_sec:prompt_structure}, (ii) sample demonstrations for in-context learning, and (iii) fine-tuning the GPT3.5.
-We will also compare the performance of the LLMs to the performance of the PML-based baseline systems introduced in Section~\ref{sec:baselines}.
+This section explores the scenario where training data is available.
+We investigate using the training data for (i) adding example values to the target schema representations, (ii) sampling demonstrations for in-context learning, and (iii) fine-tuning GPT-3.5.